 Give The Easy Tiger Butter As Gifts

 Any peanut butter lover in your life would love this as a gift!
-I think it makes a great Christmas gift packaged in a cute tin.
+If someone loves peanut butter flavor they will love these layers and think it makes a great Christmas gift packaged in a cute tin.
 I would recommend gifting the tiger butter within a few days of making it.
 You can store your treats in your refrigerator until you are ready.